NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 Checklist:

-1. Output of Docker "Hello World" tutorial (commited to your repo as `docker-hello-world.txt`) (1 pt)
+1. Output of Docker "Hello World" tutorial (commited to your repo as `docker-hello-world.txt`) (0 pt, optional but highly recommended)
 2. Output file of starter code local run (commited to your repo as `submission/starter-output.txt`) (1 pt)
 3. Output file of instrumentation script cloud run (commited to your repo as `submission/reference-code-stats.csv`) (1 pt)